michael-gif/DookieScript/README.md

 ```

 ## Usage
-Write your doodoo file, saving it with `.dks` as the extension.
+Write your dookie file, saving it with `.dks` as the extension.
 Example:

 `numbergame.dks`
 ```